gitduckhq/vscode-extension/README.md

 ## ✨ What's new

+**📹 Record from our webapp**
+Now you can screencast directly from our webapp.
+Much faster than any other screen recording software.
+Just go to https://gitduck.com/new-video to start recording.
+This extension will automatically link the code to the video.

+**🛠 Select the video name and privacy options before recording** Select the title of the video, the team and who can view it before recording.

 **🏀 Teams**
 Create private live coding sessions that only your team can watch.
 Collaborate online with your remote team and work as if you were in the same room.